Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 === Loops

 While our toy language PFL is loop-free, general programs have loops.
-We need a "Header" block to evaluate the loop condition every time the execution loops.
+We need a "Header" block to evaluate the condition each time execution loops.

 #figure(
   caption: [Translation of a `while` loop into CFG blocks.],